lynnfaraday/aresmush.com/tutorials/code/git.md

 The next time you add files to git, it will include your configuration changes.

+{% tip %}
-{% include tip.html content="Git will still ignore other parts of the game directory, including uploads, logs, and the secrets.yml config file (to keep your secret codes secret)." %}
+Git will still ignore other parts of the game directory, including uploads, logs, and the secrets.yml config file (to keep your secret codes secret).
+{% endtip %}

 ## Git from the Game